-For example, 1M documents and 500 k unique terms lead to 500 Billion matrix cell
+For example, 1M documents and 500 k unique terms lead to 500 Billion matrix cells.

 However, it is not a better representation for making it better.
-We only record the 1 positions, and an Inverted Index can achieve this.
+We only record the one position, and an Inverted Index can achieve this.

 How does it work?

 For each term t, we must store a list of all documents that contain t.
 We first identify the document by its id or a document serial number.

 We cannot use the fixed size of the array for this.
 For this purpose, we need a variable size posting lists because on disk, a continuous run of postings is normal and best and in memory, can use linked lists or variable-length arrays.

 A bag of words model or BoW for short is a way of extracting features from the text for use in modeling, such as with machine learning algorithms.
 The approach is straightforward to use and can be used in the way of extracting features from the document.
 A bag of words is a representation of a text that describes the occurrence of words within a document.
 It involves two things:

 - A dictionary of all the words known.

 - A probability of the occurrence of a.

 It is known as a bag of words because any data about the order or structure or structure of words in the report are disposed of.
 The model is just worried about whether the realized word happens in the record or not.